-Stress triggers a chemical release in the body that may result in inflammation and pain, which can promote disease activity.
+Stress can increase the risk of a relapse in UC.
 That's why it's important to recognize stress and anxiety triggers and minimize them.
 Do you get overwhelmed when you have a lot of errands?
 You may need to manage your time a little differently.
 Are you a night owl?
 Don't force yourself to accomplish your chores first thing in the morning.